Go-Eve-Ltd/iso15118/README_INSTALL_INSTRUCTIONS.md

 In the end it will NOT run properly on anything very low power like a Beagle Bone Black or an Olimex.
 Pi4 is fine.
 Rock 4 is fine.
 Any “normal” Linux box or Virtual Box will be fine.

-1. Install appropriate Armbian (Debian minimal is the one I used…console only) (or, as above, any Debian 11 or derivative will do)
+1. Install appropriate Armbian/Debian/Raspbian

   a.
-Get the image file here https://github.com/radxa-build/rock-pi-4c/releases  (or the 4SE equivalent or whatever is appropriate for the box you’re using)
+Finish install.
+Reboot.

   b.
 Log in as root (root, 1234 on Armbian),